 Spring break breakdowns and bigger questions at BC Ferries

 E. coli on two vessels.
 Lead concerns on another vessel.
 Mechanical breakdowns during spring break and the Easter long weekend.
-This isn’t bad luck; it’s a pattern.

 In the case of the E. coli detection, BC Ferries took steps to contain the issue.
 Potable water taps were shut off.
 Food service shut down.
 Follow-up testing cleared the systems and, thankfully, no illnesses were reported.